 Mutagen has multiple levels of configuration that are merged together and locked-in at session creation time.
 These include built-in defaults, the global configuration file, command line configuration, and other configuration files.
 Once the configuration for a session is locked-in, it can’t be changed (without recreating the session).
 The purpose of this design is to prevent unintended behavioral changes from occuring for existing sessions when configuration files are updated.

 When configuration levels are merged, more specific configuration levels take precedence.
 For example, configuration parameters provided on the command line take precedence over those provided in the global configuration file.
-Certain parameters also permit endpoint-specific specifications that take precedence over the core session configuration.
-For certain configuration parameters, namely ignore path specification lists, merging means appending lists, with the more specific list being appended to the end of the less specific list to allow for overrides.
+For certain configuration parameters (specifically ignore specification lists), merging means appending lists, with the more specific list being appended to the end of the less specific list to allow for overrides.
+Some parameters also permit endpoint-specific specifications that take precedence over the core merged session configuration.

 This guide aims to give an outline of the configuration hierarchy, with individual configuration parameters described in their respective documentation.